 Q: What is the difference between guests, guest-practice students, students, residents, work-practice apprentices, and kitchen apprentices?

-A: Guests are paying patrons who come to Tassajara during the Summer Guest Season to relax and enjoy the natural environment, the baths, and the delicious dining room and bag-lunch meals.
+A: Guests are paying patrons who come to Tassajara during the Summer Guest Season to relax and enjoy the natural environment, the baths, and the dining room and bag-lunch meals.
 Guest-practice students are guests who work half-time with Zen students in the mornings and are off in the afternoons/evenings as guests and pay reduced rates for their stay.
 Students include anyone who lives, practices, and works full-time in the community.
 All apprentices and long-term resident staff members, in addition to short-term work-exchange participants, are considered students.
-Kitchen apprentices are five-month work-practice apprentices who have a specialized role in the Tassajara kitchen.
+Kitchen apprentices are five-month work-practice apprentices who have a role in the Tassajara kitchen.

 Q: What is the actual cost to come to Tassajara as a student?

 A: There is a one-time Summer Work Practice Program application fee of $75 for all work-exchange students and Work Practice Apprentices.
 Once you have been accepted there is no other fee for being a student at Tassajara.
 Returning students pay a $25 fee, refundable as long as no changes are made.